- Experience Related Statistics

 - Note that some studies also point to 8 touches to make a sale.
 Research varies, so baseline your own business.

 According to research by InsightSquared and RevOps Squared, more than 68% of companies report missing their sales forecast by more than 10%.

-You can learn more about sales forecasting, and forecast accuracy, in our article on the subject.
+You can learn more about sales forecasting and forecast accuracy in our article.

 Percentage of sales time spent actively selling